ByteTheCookies/ByteTheCookies.github.io/content/writeups/idekctf2024/hello.md

         }
 ```

-As we see /info.php can only be reached from localhost and spoiler our bot is not on the same server as the challenge
+As we can see, /info.php is only accessible from localhost, and spoiler, our bot is not on the same server as the challenge.

-This may seem like a major obstacle but in reality by searching the internet for ngix bypasses we can find something very [interesting](https://book.hacktricks.xyz/pentesting-web/proxy-waf-protections-bypass#php-fpm)
+This may seem like a big obstacle, but in reality, if we search the web for ngix workarounds, we can find something very [interesting](https://book.hacktricks.xyz/pentesting-web/proxy-waf-protections-bypass#php-fpm).

-As we see on hacktricks we notice that if we insert an accessible page immediately after a non-accessible page in the ngix url it redirects us correctly to the non-accessible page and this is exactly what we need
+As we can see on Hacktricks, if we insert an accessible page immediately after a non-accessible page in the ngix URL, it will redirect us correctly to the non-accessible page, which is exactly what we need.

 So the final solution becomes: